pedasmith/BluetoothDeviceController/BluetoothWinUI3/Assets/HelpFiles/How_Connection_Control_Works_Lifecycle.md

 |BluetoothLEDevice.FromBluetoothAddressAsync|Control Initializing|NoBLE| ?? |Unlikely Total failure
 |ble.SetNotify*|Control Initializing|NoBLE| ?? |Unlikely total failure
 |ble.Read*|Control Initializing|NoBLE| ?? |Unlikely total failure

+## Why Ble_ConnectionStatusChanged isn't as useful as you'd want

+Device code needs to do two things:
+1. Set up the device (e.g., request that notifies are set up)
+2. Tell the user that everything is working

+When your app runs, the first connect of the session is simple
+1. You know you want to connect, so you set up the notifies
+2. The ConnectionStatusChanged is a great way to tell the user that it's all hooked up!

+But then when you lose connectivity,
+1. ConnectionStatusChanged tells you to set up the notifies again
+2. You can tell the user everything is all set up again after #1 happens

+What happens with Ble_ConnectionStatusChanged depends entirely on your device history!

+In sum:

+1. The best way to flip the "connected" UX in your app is to wait until you've not only called the FromBluetoothAddressAsync but all the SetNotify bits all work
+2. The best way to decide to reconnect is when ConnectStatusChanged tells you that you're disconnected (and you've connected at least once)

 ## Sequence Diagram: connect and status flows